 Make cities and human settlements inclusive, safe, resilient and sustainable

 Today, cities represent 3 % of the planet's surface and concentrate more than 50 % of the population.
 A figure that will rise to 70 % by 2050.
 In addition, cities generate more than 80 % of the world's gross domestic product (GDP).

 In addition to facilitating access to essential services for life - such as energy and water - ACCIONA contributes to making cities places of productive well-being in which to live, favouring people's socio-economic development.

-ACCIONA Cultural Engineering has incorporated a variety of exhibition elements, such as graphics, models, life-sized reproductions and exhibition and staging lighting to support the story told by the museum and contextualize the archaeological pieces.
+ACCIONA Cultura has incorporated a variety of exhibition elements, such as graphics, models, life-sized reproductions and exhibition and staging lighting to support the story told by the museum and contextualize the archaeological pieces.

 The Grand Egyptian Museum is the largest archaeological museum in the world, housing 45,000 pieces (of which 25,000 have never been exhibited before), showing the history of Ancient Egypt from Prehistory to the Greco-Roman period.